Bluetooth Dongle for Xbox One: Connect Wireless

 Looking Ahead: Native Bluetooth on Newer Consoles

-It’s worth noting that the Xbox Series X and Series S consoles, the successors to the Xbox One, do feature native Bluetooth support.
+It’s the Xbox Series X and Series S consoles, the successors to the Xbox One, do feature native Bluetooth support.
 This means newer generation console owners can directly connect compatible Bluetooth headphones without needing an external adapter.
 This shift reflects an industry-wide move towards more universal wireless audio solutions and improved low-latency Bluetooth protocols.
 For Xbox One users, however, the 3.5mm audio adapter remains the most practical and accessible “Bluetooth dongle” solution.

 Embrace Wireless Gaming Today